sakurakiyama/PocketCat/README.md

 ## Pocket Cat

-Pocket Cat is a web game that combines the nostalgia of the 90's; the simplcity of Tamagotchu and the retro charm of Gameboy.
-Your virtual cat, Jameson (inspired by my cat), hatches and you'll need to take care of him by feeding him, giving him attention and cleaning up after him.
+Pocket Cat is a web game that combines the nostalgia of the 90s, the simplicity of Tamagotchi, and the retro charm of Gameboy.
+Your virtual cat, Jameson (inspired by my cat), hatches, and you'll need to take care of him by feeding him, giving him attention, and cleaning up after him.

 ## Tech Stack